Petre-Gabriel/greenlight/docs.md

 ### How it works internally

 As of any `effect` in this library, it utilizes a `debounce` strategy to batch changes together and only call the effect once if multiple variables have changed at once.

+# Plugins

+The base of GreenLight is supposed to contain only general utilities that fit every situation.
+This ensures that the library will have a small footprint on your web page.

+If you are in need of a more specific solution for your problem you can fetch the internet for a plugin or create it yourself.

+They are made for ease of use - to include a plugin you only need to import the script in your page.

+Everything you need to get going with the development of a plugin is included in the GitHub repository - from dev docs, to examples and real world codebases of plugins.